tomeryeh/demo/tutorial.md

 # The three controllers

   * `gisController` (gis for Geolocalisation Information System) is devoted to details about map rendering and manipulating markers.
-We use [Leafletjs](http://leafletjs.com/) for rendering.
-We also use webAPI geolocalisation functionality.
+Cabble use [Leafletjs](http://leafletjs.com/) for rendering.
+Cabble also use webAPI geolocalisation functionality.
   * `userController` allow to deal with localstorage as a persistance user information data).
   * `kuzzleController` is devoted to all the PubSub (Publication Subscription) with Kuzzle.